-As we worked, we continued to design and refine the team’s vision for the product, leading to the successful launch of the first version of the Agent Inbox product in July of 2015.
+As we worked, we continued to refine the team’s vision for the product, leading to the successful launch of the first version of the Agent Inbox product in July of 2015.

 As a result of the customer-first approach, iterative design, and the team’s application immersion, Agent Inbox has seen widespread adoption and usage across Florida and now the country among those in the real estate community.